-You'll need to pack a swimsuit for your new preschooler if they regularly attend on one of our scheduled swimming days (please see "Swimming at the YMCA" cut page ?).
+You'll need to pack a swimsuit for your new preschooler if they regularly attend on one of our scheduled swimming days.
 For your convenience, your child's swimming suit can stay in the classroom and will get laundered after each trip to the pool.
-Children that are in pull-ups need to bring swim diapers for we also rock climb once per week on our indoor rock-climbing wall (please see "Rock Climbing at the YMCA" cut page ?).
+If your child is still in the early stages of potty training, we'll also need you to send a pack of "swim diapers" to prevent accidents in the pool.
+We also rock climb once per week on our indoor rock-climbing wall.
 We remind you to send your child to school in appropriate clothing and shoes on rock climbing day.
 Finally, on various days we will take the children on field trips to local parks or businesses (either on foot or by city bus).
 Because we walk over a variety of surfaces, it's our policy that you send your child to school with tennis shoes, hiking boots, or sandals that strap onto the feet both in front and on the back.
 Please refrain from sending your child to school in flip flops, dress shoes, clogs or other opened back shoes, etc.

 Our discipline and guidance policies generally stay consistent in your child's transition from Toddler II to Preschool.
-However, we do introduce our leveled behavior reports if your child displays a challenging behavior or a poor choice.
-These reports are introduced to help allow for the child to take more responsibility for their actions, for better communication between parents and teachers, and for better tracking of your child's progress through difficult behaviors and classroom scenarios.
-Please see a complete description of these behavior reports on page 28.
+However, we do introduce more structure into the day in preschool, which means that expectations for behavior are increased.
+Children at 3 and 4 are developing more advanced reasoning skills, which we use to help problem-solve if your child is having trouble making good choices.
 One behavior that we cannot tolerate in our preschool program is defiantly running away from the group while outside of the classroom, whether it be at the swimming pool or out in the community.
 Because of the nature of our programs, children must be able to consistently stay with the group for their own safety (with gentle reminders and supervision).

 One of the most noticeable changes in your child's new classroom is that our required drop off time changes from 10:00 am to 9:00 am.
 We ask that your child be dropped off no later than 9:00 am so that s/he can fully participate in the classroom routine that starts promptly at 9:00 am.
-If you want your child to have breakfast with the class, we ask that they are dropped off no later than 8:30 am.